-A segment is an identifiable activity for which one or more revenue bonds or other revenue-backed debt instruments are outstanding.
+A segment is an identifiable activity for which one or more revenue bonds or other revenuebacked debt instruments are outstanding.
 A segment has a specific, identifiable revenue stream pledged in support of the revenue bonds and has related expenses, gains and losses, assets and liabilities that can be identified.

 The Chicago State University, University Auxiliary Facilities System Revenue, Bond Fund, Series 1998 (Revenue Bond Fund), an integral part of Chicago State University, has replaced the Revenue Bond Series of 1971 and includes all operations of the Cordell Reed Student Union Building.
 Its revenues are principally University Center fees, rental and use fees, leased food services, bookstore commissions, and parking fees.
+The associated expenditures are principally personnel costs, contracted services and travel incurred in support of those auxiliary operations.